jordansissel/fingerpoken/README.md

   * TiVo support also requires you enable the network remote control on your TiVo.

-1) Run fingerpoken
-2) Point your iphone browser at http://yourmachine:5000/
-3) Use your phone as a touchpad.

 Optional:
 * Bookmark to home screen.
 Works from there, too.